 My grandmother’s answer to hot summer weather was a cold supper, and it always included a potato salad.
 In general, I’m very much in favor of the cooking of grandmothers, but I’ve found that I prefer a lighter version.
 This recipe for a lemon dill potato salad is adapted from Dahlia Abraham-Klein’s book Silk Road Vegetarian, and it’s a welcome addition to my summer rotation.

-I tweaked the recipe a bit, of course.
-I substituted minced garlic for the diced red onion.
+I tweaked the recipe a bit, of course; this is my own version.
 Note that it’s important to toss the potatoes with the dressing while the potatoes are still very warm, so that they absorb the dressing and flavors.

-If you’ll be serving the salad soon, make sure you leave time to let the dish stand at least an hour before serving, to cool to room temperature.
-On the other hand, if making the thing ahead of time, take it out of the refrigerator at least an hour before serving: it’s best when the salad is only slightly chilled.
+Make sure that you leave time to let the dish stand at least an hour before serving to cool to room temperature.
+Conversely, if you have made this ahead of time and the salad is cold, take it out of the refrigerator at least an hour before serving.
+Lemon dill potato salad is best when the it is only slightly chilled.

 - 3 pounds potatoes

-- scant 1/3 cup freshly squeezed lemon juice
+- 5 tbsp freshly squeezed lemon juice (scant ⅓ cup)

 - 4 tbsp chopped fresh dill (¼ cup)

 - 2 cloves garlic minced

 - ¼ tsp Aleppo pepper (use regular pepper if you prefer)

 - Peel the potatoes and chop them into cubes about 1 inch on a side.
 Put them in a large saucepan, and add cold water to cover by at least 1 inch.
 Salt the water.